Rishita-P-Saraf/Data-Driven-Mentorship-Analytics-and-Optimization-Framework/README.md

 ## 🧩 Overview

-This project analyzes mentoring session data from Scaler programs to identify structural gaps in mentor preparation, learner engagement, and post-session follow-ups.
+This project uses Excel to analyze mentoring session data from Scaler programs to identify structural gaps in mentor preparation, learner engagement, and post-session follow-ups.
 The solution proposes a **data-driven framework** for improving mentoring session quality using **structured workflows, AI automation, and performance monitoring dashboards**.

 ---